-When taken properly and according to the label instructions, OTC pain relievers are safe for most people.
-However, if you need pain relief for more than 10 days, talk to your health care provider.
+If you take them properly and follow the label instructions, OTC painkillers are safe for most people.
+But if you need pain relief for more than 10 days, talk to your doctor.

-While pain relievers are usually safe, side effects can occur and may be quite serious for some people.
-For instance, people who take blood-thinning medications or who have active stomach or bowel ulcers should not take aspirin or other anti-inflammatory drugs, such as ibuprofen and naproxen.
+Although they're usually safe, side effects can occur and may be quite serious for some people.
+For instance, if you use blood-thinning medicine or have active stomach or bowel ulcers, don't take aspirin or other NSAIDs, such as ibuprofen and naproxen.

-In addition, children and teenagers with chickenpox, "flu," or fever should not take aspirin because of the risk of Reye's syndrome, a potentially serious medical condition.
-Also, FDA and manufacturers now say that over-the-counter cough and cold medicines should not be given to children under 4.
+Children and teens with chickenpox, the flu, or a fever shouldn't take aspirin because of the risk of Reye's syndrome, a potentially serious medical condition.
+And the FDA and drugmakers say that over-the-counter cough and cold medicines should not be given to children under age 4.

 Some doctors say that people with asthma should avoid aspirin because they get short of breath.

 Acetaminophen is easier on the stomach than NSAIDs, but it can cause liver damage if you take more than it says on the instructions, particularly if you drink alcohol.
 You shouldn't take it if you already have liver disease or if you regularly drink moderate to heavy amounts of alcohol.

 Since combination cold medicines often have a pain reliever in them, usually acetaminophen or ibuprofen, be careful that you don't take another painkiller on top of that.